-646 The rehydration experiments conducted in this study imply that clinopyroxene crystals begin 647 to dehydrate upon magma ascent within a volcanic system.
-This dehydration is a consequence of the decrease in pressure with vicinity to the surface and the adaption of the crystals to the 648 649 new conditions.
-Further, the crystals may undergo dehydration through oxidation during the eruption, and eventually may fully dehydrate.
-Both types of dehydration occur according to 650 651 redox-reaction (1).
+The rehydration experiments conducted in this study imply that clinopyroxene crystals begin to dehydrate upon magma ascent within a volcanic system.
+This dehydration is a consequence of the decrease in pressure with vicinity to the surface and the adaption of the crystals to the new conditions.
+Furthermore, the crystals may undergo dehydration through oxidation during the eruption and eventually may fully dehydrate.
+Both types of dehydration occur according to redox-reaction 1.
 Thus the water content of erupted clinopyroxene phenocrysts cannot be taken for granted as a proxy for magmatic or mantle water contents.
-The pressure and 652 653 oxidation related dehydration may be hindered by fast magma ascent with minimal magma 654 degassing and more violent eruptions which subsequently lead to quenching of the erupted 655 crystals.
-In this way the initial water content at crystallization may be preserved to large 656 extents.
-In order to reach a rehydration, corresponding to the water content at crystallization, 657 of dehydrated clinopyroxene phenocrysts, experiments at 1 atm in hydrogen gas are not 658 sufficient.
-It requires the input of pressure to restore water contents of clinopyroxene in the 659 mantle.
-A precise threshold value for pressure at which the water content in clinopyroxene 660 will be held stable has not been established.
-Further, investigation of rehydration at different pressures in comparison with detailed studies on the crystals' origin and eruption history could help to establish a more precise relation between pressure and clinopyroxene water content.
+The pressure- and oxidation-related dehydration may be hindered by fast magma ascent with minimal magma degassing and more violent eruptions that subsequently lead to quenching of the erupted crystals.
+In this way the initial water content at crystallization may be preserved to large extents.
+To reach a rehydration, corresponding to the water content at crystallization, of dehydrated clinopyroxene phenocrysts, experiments at 1 atm in hydrogen gas are not sufficient.
+It requires the input of pressure to restore water contents of clinopyroxene in the mantle.
+A precise threshold value for pressure at which the water content in clinopyroxene will be held stable has not been established.
+Further investigation of rehydration at different pressures in comparison with detailed studies on the crystals' origin and eruption history could help to establish a more precise relation between pressure and clinopyroxene water content.
 The rehydration at different pressures of dehydrated clinopyroxene phenocrysts from lava samples seems to be able to serve as a proxy for magmatic water contents at different levels in a volcanic system.
-Thus different pressure experiments could be used to investigate the degassing history of magma in a volcanic system which, in turn, has implications on petrological processes.
+Thus different pressure experiments could be used to investigate the degassing history of magma in a volcanic system that, in turn, has implications on petrological processes.